Back in the day, VW's were everywhere and finding a decent used one for sale was no

 but a vehicle with a lot of stuff not working, is a clue that the owner probably hasn't

-taken very good care of his car.
-If you decide to buy the car, try to get the seller to knock several hundred bucks off the selling price, to help you afford to make all these repairs.
+taken very good care of this car.
+If you decide to buy the car, try to get the seller to knock several

 12. Problems Getting The Vehicle Registered